yaya-ch/yaya-ch/README.md

 - Git.

 ### 👨‍💻 I’m currently working on:
-- Job application tracking system.
+- A personal project 😄.
 <!--
 **yaya-ch/yaya-ch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.